BahBROOOT/fivem_latent_callbacks/README.md

 This script enables you to make "latent" callbacks, using the Native Trigger(Client/Server)LatentEvent enabeling to transfer huge payloads from server -> client and opposite.
 You can use it for Data Transfer or simply for your normal callbacks.

+You can edit how many bps(Bits per second) should be transfered in the main script file (BANDWIDTH_LIMIT)

 **PLEASE NOTE that when transfering huge payloads the whole server network can freeze, not letting any other event come thru!**

 # Usage